IPPIS: Senior polytechnic staff threaten strike - New Telegraph

 “On the strength of this, the Council resolved that an attempt to foist a Scheme of Service document on SSANIP without our input is unacceptable and therefore would be an invitation to an atmosphere of industrial disharmony.

-“The Council wishes to specifically and frankly state that the failure of NBTE to address this issue within 21 days from the date of this communique would leave the Union with no other option than to declare an industrial dispute.”
+“The Council wishes to specifically and frankly state that the failure of NBTE to address this issue within 21 days from the date of this communiqué would leave the Union with no other option than to declare industrial dispute.

+“The Council-in-session frowned at the inadequacy and delay in the release of over-head costs to Federal Polytechnics by the Federal Government.
+In similar vein, the Council observed that this shortcoming has the potential of impairing the day-to-day running of these institutions.

+The Council therefore, wishes to impress it upon the relevant agencies of the Government to ensure that the running costs are adequate and promptly released to these Institutions”